- Search The Registry

 Founded in 1904, Boley, OK, escaped the trouble that had doomed Nicodemus.
 Railroad access and arable land helped Boley, one of at least 20 Black towns in Oklahoma, to thrive.
 By 1907, it had at least 1,000 residents, and twice that many farmers settled outside of town.
 In addition, Boley sang the praises of several businesses, churches, and an industrial school.
 Booker T. Washington, who played an important role in the success of another Black town, Mound Bayou, MS, saw Boley as an example of Black self-help.
 Its boom soon ended, however, as the Democratic Party gained control in Oklahoma, which achieved statehood in 1907.

-Established in 1908, Allensworth, CA, California was seen as a "model city," a place to showcase African American respectability, industry, and initiative.
+Established in 1908, Allensworth, CA, California was seen as a "model city," a place to showcase Black respectability, industry, and initiative.
 Like many Black towns, Allensworth's charter prohibited prostitution, gambling, and the sale of alcohol.
-Such goals, seen as being accommodating, were criticized by some African American leaders, such as Ida B. Wells.
+Such goals, seen as being accommodating, were criticized by some Black leaders, such as Ida B. Wells.

 Black towns provided a nurturing environment, shielding residents from the everyday racism of white society and offering them opportunities not available in more diverse environments.